jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

   (a) the family tax credit calculated under section MD 3 (Calculation of family tax credit):
   (b) the in-work tax credit, see sections MD 4 to MD 10 (which relate to the entitlement to and calculation of the in-work tax credit), or the child tax credit continued under section MZ 1 (Entitlement to child tax credit):
   (c) the parental tax credit, see sections MD 11 and MD 12 (which relate to the entitlement to and calculation of the parental tax credit):
-  (d) the minimum family tax credit, see section ME 1 (Minimum family tax credit).
+  (d) the minimum family tax credit, see section ME 1 (Minimum family tax credit):
+  (e) the Best Start tax credit, see section MG 1 (Best Start tax credit entitlement).
 Classification of credits
 (3) For the purposes of the calculation of an amount of a WFF tax credit, entitlements and tax credits under the family scheme are divided into—
   (a) abating WFF tax credits, made up of the family tax credit, in-work tax credit or child tax credit, and the parental tax credit:
-  (b) the minimum family tax credit.
+  (b) the minimum family tax credit:
+  (c) the Best Start tax credit.
 Classification of credits
 (4)